 33 – Forró at Iemanjá Beach Club

-We already told here about the Iemanjá Beach Club at Pontal Beach (Praia do Pontal), a good option to spend the day.
-But we would like to remember you that there are also the forró and others events that can last all night long.
-Take a look in their Instagram page to see the calendar.
+We already told here about the Iemanjá Beach Club at Pontal Beach (Praia do Pontal), a excellent option to spend the day.
+But we would like to remind you that there are also the forró and others events that can last all night long.
+Take a look at their Instagram page to see the calendar.

 Address: Praia do Pontal

-To go to a such beautiful and natural place as Itacaré, we have to talk about sustainable travel.
-We, tourists, have to be really careful in the places that we are visiting and support positive impact initiatives that happens there.
+To go to such a beautiful and natural place as Itacaré, we have to talk about sustainable travel.
+We, tourists, must be really careful in the places that we are visiting and support positive impact initiatives.

-Check it out the tips about sustainable tourism in Itacaré:
+Check out the tips about sustainable tourism in Itacaré:

-- Avoid producing garbage and collect what you find in the middle of the trails: Make conscious choices, opt for paper packages that decompose more easily or aluminum cans that have a high recycling rate in Brazil.
+- Avoid producing garbage and collect what you find in the middle of the trails: Make conscious choices, and opt for paper packages that decompose more easily or aluminum cans with a high recycling rate in Brazil.

-- Bring home just good memories: Stones and shells contribut to the ecosystem where it are, so don’t take it as a gift from your trip.
+- Bring home just good memories: Stones and shells contribut to the ecosystem where they are, so don’t take them as a gift from your trip.

-- Support local projects: This is a way to know more about the reality of the destiny, support the region development and value people that are dedicating their life to preserve the environment and culture.
+- Support local projects: This is a way to know more about the reality of the destination, support the region’s development and value people who dedicate their life preserving the environment and culture.

-- Do not feed the animals: We don’t have to get the animals used to that their food with the humans, and our food is not appropriated to them.
+- Do not feed the animals: We can’t get the animals used to humans food, because our food is not appropriated to them.

-- Respect your surroundings and lower the volume: Besides disturbing the people around you, loud music also disturbs the animals that are nearby.
+- Respect your surroundings and lower the volume: Besides disturbing the people around you, loud music also disturbs the nearby animals.

 Among the sustainability initiatives that have stood out in Itacaré and are worth knowing and supporting are:

-- Recicla Itacaré: Project that carries out selective collection actions, supports collectors from the city dump, and offers environmental education in schools;
+- Recicla Itacaré: Project that carries out selective collection actions, helps collectors from the city dump, and offers environmental education in schools;

 - Movimento Mecenas da Vida: Encourages individuals and companies to make carbon offsets;